 Goodbye, and see you soon!

-We hope you have enjoyed this course as much as we have enjoyed delivering it, and we hope we’ll meet - maybe as fellow students - on some other course here on FutureLearn.
+Finally, we hope you have enjoyed this course as much as we have enjoyed delivering it, and we hope we’ll meet - maybe as fellow learners - on some other course here on FutureLearn.

 See you soon!